mcw-rcc/mcw-rcc.github.io/docs/index.md

 ### ResHPC

 **Res**tricted **HPC** (ResHPC) is a secure way to access and utilize the HPC cluster.
-It is specifically designed for restricted datasets that have a defined Data Use Agreement (DUA), including dbGaP projects.
+It is specifically designed for restricted datasets that have a defined Data Use Agreement (DUA).
 The ResHPC service is built on the existing HPC cluster, but incorporates a separate, secure login method, and project specific accounts and directories.
 With ResHPC, you can work with familiar tools while also satisfying complex data provider security requirements.
 Please see the [ResHPC overview](secure-computing/reshpc.md) to get started.

 ### Data Storage